Logos Ascension · Chapter 5

 He kept walking.
 His headache was manageable — the dull background hum that was becoming his new normal.
 His vision was clear except for the two dead spots from the chandler's shop visit, which had faded to translucent patches rather than full blind spots.
 Progress, or adaptation.
 He wasn't sure which.

 At home, Sera had dinner ready.
 They ate.
-The silence between them had evolved again — no longer the raw, weighted silence of the night he'd asked what she was hiding, and not the careful reconstruction of the evening after.
-This was a third kind.
-The silence of two people who both knew the other was keeping something and had decided, independently, that the keeping was preferable to the alternative.
+The silence between them had changed again — no longer the raw silence of the night he'd asked what she was hiding, and no longer the careful reconstruction of the evening after.
+This was the silence of two people who both knew the other was keeping something and had each decided, separately, to leave it there for now.

 Kael was keeping Tohr.
 Sera was keeping — whatever she was keeping.
 Naia's history.
 The reasons.
 The fear.

 He watched Sera clear the table and noticed, with the wider perception he was learning to manage, something he'd missed before.
-Sera's movements had a quality he recognized.
 The stillness of her hands.
 The efficiency.
 The way she occupied a room without filling it.
 It wasn't just personality.
-It was discipline.
+It was adaptation.
 Not Tohr's kind — not trained, not formal.
-But the discipline of a woman who had spent years living with a sister whose perception could read every involuntary gesture, every unconscious expression, every micro-signal of emotion.
-Sera had learned to be still because Naia could see movement.
-Sera had learned to be efficient because Naia could see excess.
-Sera had learned to manage her own presentation the way a person living in a glass house learned to manage their behavior.
+The adaptation of a woman who had spent years living with a sister who noticed everything.
+Sera had learned to be still because Naia could read movement.
+She had learned to be efficient because Naia could read excess.

 His mother's perception had shaped everyone around her.
 Not through malice.
 Through the simple, relentless pressure of being seen.
 Living with someone who could not stop noticing had taught the people who loved her to become very, very careful about what they presented.